Trial for ex-cop charged in Floyd's death forges on, for now | Law-Order

 Chauvin and three other officers were fired; the others face an August trial on aiding and abetting charges.

+The city had no immediate comment when asked about the settlement offer.
+A message left with an attorney for the Floyd family was not immediately returned.

+Cahill also ruled that a firefighter who can be heard in the bystander video, urging the officers to check Floyd's pulse, will be allowed to testify about what she saw, and whether she thought medical intervention was needed, but she will not be able to speculate that she could have saved Floyd if she had intervened.
+In addition, testimony about what training Chauvin received will be allowed.

-Hundreds of people gathered outside the courthouse as proceedings began Monday, many carrying signs that read, "Justice for George Floyd" and "Convict Killer Cops."
-One speaker, DJ Hooker, took a microphone and decried the "cage" of concrete barriers topped by chain-link fencing, barbed wire, and razor wire up around the courthouse, part of at least $1 million that has been spent to fortify the downtown area during the trial.
-Hooker went on to ridicule talk of the Chauvin trial as "the trial of the century," saying the jury simply needs to "do the right thing."
-He led the crowd in chants of, "The whole world is watching!"
+Hundreds of people gathered outside the courthouse as proceedings began Monday, many carrying signs that read, “Justice for George Floyd” and “Convict Killer Cops.”
 Inside the courtroom, Chauvin, in a blue suit and black mask, followed the proceedings attentively, making notes on a legal pad.
 No one attended to support him.
 Bridgett Floyd, George Floyd's sister, sat in the seat allocated to Floyd's family.

-Afterward, Bridgett Floyd said the family was glad the trial had finally arrived and is "praying for justice."
-"I sat in the courthouse today and looked at the officer who took my brother's life," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)